joejoinerr/itreallydobeliketh.at/src/blog/onion-bhaji-showdown/onion-bhaji-showdown.md

 </picture>

 I went to Aagrah for the first time recently.
 These ones were interesting, more of a chunky onion ring.
 They were quite nice and light as a starter, the inside was fluffy and crisp.
 A little lacking in flavour for me --- luckily we had some dipping sauces.
 Not the best but good to try.

+## Bradford Curry House (Leeds) - 5/10

+These ones are quite simple but a little lacking in depth of flavour.
+Also I'm not keen on the flat ones for absolutely no good reason.
+That being said, their curries are really good and cheap and these make a nice little accompaniment.

 ----